nus-cs2103/website-base/admin/tp-pe-bug-triaging-guidelines-fragment.md

 * **Unfulfilled NFRs**: If the DG mentions non-functional requirements that are not met by the product, it can be a `severity.Low` `DocumentationBug` if the the NFR was unreasonable in the first place.
 Otherwise, it can be `type.FeatureFlaw` bug.
 * **Details in the diagram too small**: This is usually a symptom of having too much info in the diagram.
 A common example is sequence diagrams showing low-level details of multiple components (recommended: A sequence diagram should show internal interactions of at most one component i.e., treat other components as back boxes).<br>
  While the reader can zoom to see smaller details, this can still be considered a cosmetic issue (i.e., `severity.VeryLow`).
-* **Tester misunderstandings can be caused by inadequate documentation** Some bug reports that arose for the tester misunderstanding something could be due to a flaw in the documentation e.g., something was not explained clearly enough in the document.
+* **Tester misunderstandings can be caused by inadequate documentation** Some bug reports that arose from a tester misunderstanding something could be due to a flaw in the documentation e.g., something was not explained clearly enough in the document.